-Presenting findings of an evaluation exploring the implementation and operation of three Children’s Teams - Canterbury, Horowhenua/Ōtaki and Rotorua.
+Findings of an evaluation that explored the implementation and operation of three Children’s Teams - Canterbury, Horowhenua/Ōtaki and Rotorua.

 Children's Teams were established in 2012, and are a community-based initiative, designed to support tamariki and whānau in need of support.
 The teams sit outside the statutory care and protection system, so engagement is voluntary.